LauraBertola/Tutorials/Population Genetics analyses/PCA_tigers.md

 ) | sort -k2 -nr > missing_data_machali.txt
 ```

-We don't have a lot of samples here, but it's good to plot these results, so we have a visual if there are samples which are poorer in quality than others.
-We do this in R. This requires a slightly different syntax than bash, as we'll be working in another environment.
-Do the following:
+We'll plot this again in R. Do the following:
 ```
 /softwares/R-4.2.3/bin/R
 ```